Grinnell-CSC282/hw2-2014S/know.md

 command `PS1=Computer, \` will set your shell prompt to `Computer, ` whenever you type in commands.
 It's mostly for fun.
 Thanks to Fiona Byrne for the creative inspiration behind the example.

+### Every *nix user should know the rule of silence.

+Well done *nix programs have little to no obstacles in doing what they are suppost to do.
+Silence is key.